tytydraco/yessleep/out/I_manage_a_house_where_every_tenant_disappears_after_1_month.md

 A few months earlier, while eating breakfast, I got a call from a property owner who said she’d found me on Instagram.
 She told me she needed an experienced, fast-moving realtor to handle rental contracts for her house.
 And I lied, said I was that guy, even though I’d only had my license for a little over a year.

 Her voice was old, raspy, almost broken, like someone with throat problems.
 She said she lived abroad, and needed someone local.
-I wouldn’t even have to look for tenants, she said.
+I wouldn’t even have to look for tenants, she pitched.
 There was already a list of people interested, and they’d meet me at the house.

 I wasn’t too excited.
 It didn’t sound like much of an opportunity until she mentioned my commission.
 I nearly choked on the sandwich I was eating.